-Just a few miles away from Disneyland, Knott's Berry Farm is another very family-friendly theme park, with tons of rides, shows and character interactions appropriate for the younger set.
+Just a few miles away from Disneyland, Knott's Berry Farm is another very family-friendly theme park, with tons of rides, shows, and character interactions appropriate for the younger set.
 It's very popular with locals because it's significantly less expensive than its neighbor.

 If you're considering visiting Knott's Berry Farm with toddlers and wondering what there will be for you to do, this is the guide for you.
-It skips all the extreme stuff and focuses only things you can do with toddlers and kids under 48" tall.
+It skips all the extreme stuff and focuses only on things you can do with toddlers and kids under 48" tall.

 Children under 3 get into Knott's for free.
 Kids 3 to 11 require a Junior Ticket.

 Parent Locator Service

 If your youngsters are the type who run after everything that excites them, it's a good idea to pin your name and cell phone number on them, but you can also register your kids at the Information Office when you arrive, so if they wander away, your cell number will be on file so they can call you.